melezhik/cv/README.md

 I can mix building of custom frameworks with use of well known systems and tools.

-I can not only code but make a solid system design acting as a ubiquitous mediator between ops, devs and architects.
+I not only write a code but make a solid system design and act as a ubiquitous mediator between ops, devs and architects.

 I love to convert confusing and tangled systems into simple and easy to maintain.

-I can and love write tests to all my code.
-I can write any sort of tests - unit tests, integration tests, acceptance tests and UI tests.
+I can and love write tests for all my code.
+For low level (unit test) to high level ( integration and acceptance tests).

 I am very systematic and attentive to details.
 I love and I can document my code.

-I can work both with legacy code, eventually bringing things in order, and yes I love to start  green fields projects :-)
+I can work both with legacy systems, eventually bringing things in order, and yes I love to start  green fields projects :-)

-I am familiar with system design, algorithm and data structure concepts.
+I am familiar with system design patterns, algorithms and data structures.

-I can always find a balance in spending my work time when creating a proper design, write quality code, sharing knowledge with other and writing a documentation.
+I can always find a balance in spending my work time on creating a proper design, write quality code, sharing knowledge with other and writing a documentation.

-I am the author of many open source automation frameworks and active member of Raku language community (@melezhik)
+I am the author of many open source automation frameworks and active member of Raku language community (https://raku.org , @melezhik)

 Following is my job history and professional achievements for the last 15 years.